vivek286/shadow-box/README.md

 ## Options

-shadow_box supports 2 options, both of which are optional:
+shadow_ele supports 2 options, both of which are optional:

 * *shadow_type* - _hard | soft_ (Defaults to soft)
 * *padding* - _boolean_ (Defaults to false)